In the US, the amount you pay in federal taxes on your cryptocurrency gains depends on how long you have held the coins and your ordinary tax rate.

 Coins or tokens that have a holding period of 366+ days are subject to long term capital gains tax.
 Long term capital gains are taxed between 0 – 20% depending on your ordinary income tax rate (this is the lower tax treatment scenario).

-For example, let’s say that your annual income is $50,000 and you are filing as single.
-You buy one bitcoin on January 5, 2021 for $400 and sell it on January 2, 2022 for $1,000.
+For example, let’s say that your annual income is $50,000, and you are filing as single.
+You buy one bitcoin on January 5, 2022 for $400 and sell it on January 2, 2023, for $1,000.
 You have a short term capital gain (remember 365 days or less is a short term holding period, and the holding period starts the day after you get the coin).
-The short term gain is $600, which taxed at your ordinary income tax rate of 22% results in a tax of 0.22 * $600 = $132 in additional federal taxes (state taxes may be extra depending on the state).
+The short term gain is $600, which is taxed at your ordinary income tax rate of 22% resulting in a tax of 0.22 * $600 = $132 in additional federal taxes (state taxes may be extra depending on the state).

-Instead let’s say that your annual income is $30,000 (still filing as single).
-You buy one bitcoin on January 1, 2021 for $400 and sell it on January 3, 2022 for $1,000.
+Instead, let’s say that your annual income is $30,000 (still filing as single).
+You buy one bitcoin on January 1, 2021, for $400 and sell it on January 3, 2023 for $1,000.
 You have a long term capital gain of $600.
 Your ordinary income tax rate is 12%, and your long term capital gains rate is 0%.
 Therefore you pay no federal tax on this bitcoin sale (state taxes may still apply).

 Disclaimer: CoinTracker is provided for informational purposes only.
 This service is not intended to substitute for tax, audit, accounting, investment, financial, nor legal advice.
 For financial, tax, or legal advice please consult your own professional.
 The information on CoinTracker is subject to change without notice.
 All information is provided "as is."
 CoinTracker disclaims any responsibility for the accuracy or adequacy of any positions taken by you in your tax returns.
 Please see our full disclaimer.